reimakesgames/tactical-liquid/README.md

 ### **Contacts and Links**
    The game can be found [here](https://www.roblox.com/games/8870460337/tactical-liquid)
    Join our [Roblox Group](https://www.roblox.com/groups/10495885/Darkmoon-Development-Studios) and our [Discord Server](https://www.discord.gg/QkZg2f8gX6) community!
-   For buisness inqueries, please email shiroi.development@gmail.com
+   For business inquiries, please email shiroi.development@gmail.com

 This repository is protected by BSD 3-Clause License